staD020/png2prg/readme.md

 Images in sprite dimensions will be converted to sprites.

 The resulting .prg includes the 2-byte start address and optional displayer.
+For koala and hires, the displayer also supports adding a .sid.

 This tool can be used in all buildchains on most platforms.